Uniformitarianism : Definition & Examples

 Uniformitarianism is based on two key principles

 • The present is the key to the past.
-This means that the same natural laws and processes that operate in the present have always operated in the past.
+The fundamental assumption is that the laws of physics and chemistry haven't changed significantly over time.
+So, the processes that cause geological change now functioned similarly in the past.

 History of Uniformitarianism